 The Texas ROZ supposedly holds another 100 billion barrels.
 But let's get real.
 Residual oil zones (ROZ) form due to various geologic conditions and are located below the oil/water contact of main pay zones.
 A ROZ is not shale.
 It is a depleted conventional reservoir, requiring far more expensive extraction techniques.
 CO2 flooding must be used.

-needs $80-$100+/barrel to be viable.
+The Texas ROZ oil needs $80-$100+/barrel to be viable.
 Prices that high are not good times.
 Even if the Texas ROZ holds vast reserves, ramp-up will take decades in an environment where the economy can't do better than limp along.

 Ten years ago we had fresh shale plays, eager investors, and $100+ oil.
 Now we have depleted sweet spots, no easy capital, and volatile prices.
 The next 10 years are not going to be years of growth.
 They'll be a desperate scramble to run in place.
 Then geology is going to win.
 Shale wells decline 70-90% in three years, and the Permian's best rock is already squeezed out.